OntoUML/ontouml-models/README.md

 * All catalog ontologies that are without explicit licensing information on their associated metadata.yaml file must be interpreted as being private and having a restrictive license.
 * Whoever uses the OntoUML/UFO Catalog explicitly understands and agrees with its licensing information.

 Ontologies are going to be immediately removed from the catalog in case of a request by the original license holders.
-For content removal, please send an email to any of the catalog's corresponding CORE members listed in this document's section [OntoUML/UFO Catalog's Administration](#ontoumlufo-catalogs-administration).
+For content removal, please create an issue](https://github.com/unibz-core/ontouml-models/issues) or send an email to pfavatobarcelos@unibz.it.

 Please access [the OntoUML/UFO Catalog's LICENSE file](https://raw.githubusercontent.com/unibz-core/ontouml-models/master/LICENSE) for the complete licensing information.